Papry2410/Python-Mini-ATM-System/README.md

 A simple command-line ATM project built with Python.

-This project was created as part of my Python learning journey and demonstrates basic programming concepts such as variables, user input, conditions, operators and balance calculations.
+This project was created as part of my Python learning journey and demonstrates basic programming concepts such as variables, user input, conditions, loops, operators, and balance calculations.

 ## Features